Bones – Why I love them

 Some people say that osteoporosis is “scurvy of the bones” (but I’ll get into that in another blog post).

 And these are just a couple of examples of the complex nutrition bones need.
-There is a lot more, so stay tuned at the Nutrition Interactions website to get in-depth science-based holistic nutrition information for your bone health.

 3. Bones need exercise